GoogleCloudPlatform/gke-poc-toolkit/README.md

 ## Deploy a Cluster

 [GKE Cluster Install Instructions](docs/CLUSTERS.md)

+Private clusters allow you to isolate nodes from the public internet.
+Every GKE cluster has a Kubernetes API server that is managed by the control plane (master).
+In private clusters, the control plane's VPC network is connected to your cluster's VPC network with VPC Network Peering.
+Your VPC network contains the cluster nodes, and a separate Google Cloud VPC network contains your cluster's control plane.
+The control plane's VPC network is located in a project controlled by Google.
+Traffic between nodes and the control plane is routed entirely using internal IP addresses.

+Private clusters also restrict access to the internet by default.
+A NAT gateway of some form needs to be deployed should you want to enable outbound internet access from pods running in private clusters.
+Keep in mind this includes base container images not stored in the container registries that Google cloud maintains.
+In the following examples, a Google Cloud Nat Gateway is deployed alongs side the GKE clusters.

 The GKE Cluster Install step in this repository will build a GKE Private cluster with access to the control plane restricted in one of two configurations: